leo-yangli/abcd_time_series/Readme.md

     pandas

 # Data Preparing
-Convert each individual's fMRI data into a single numpy file (shape: time_step * # of features). fMRI data from different tasks should be put in separate folders.
+Convert each individual's fMRI data into a single numpy file (shape: time_steps * # of features). fMRI data from different tasks should be put in separate folders.

     |-ROOT
      |-- MID